Jay Pharoah

-Jared Antonio Farrow (born October 14, 1987), better known by his stage name Jay Pharoah, is an American stand-up comedian, actor, impressionist, rapper, and singer.
-Pharoah was a cast member on NBC's sketch comedy series Saturday Night Live from 2010 to 2016.
+Jared Antonio Farrow (born October 14, 1987), better known by his stage name Jay Pharoah, is an American stand-up comedian and actor.
+He was a cast member on the NBC sketch comedy series Saturday Night Live from 2010 to 2016.
 In 2015, he was ranked the 55th greatest Saturday Night Live cast member by Rolling Stone magazine.
+He also voiced characters such as Meena's Grandfather in Sing (2016) and Noah in The Mitchells vs. the Machines (2021).

 Early life

 Pharoah was born and raised in Chesapeake, Virginia.
 He began performing impersonations at age six and cites Gilbert Gottfried's character Iago in Aladdin as his first voice, explaining, "My father put me in a talent competition a couple of months later, and out of the whole thing I got fifth place."

 In 2005, Pharoah graduated from Indian River High School in Chesapeake.
 One of his characters, Principal Daniel Frye, is heavily influenced by IRHS's former principal, James Frye.
-Pharoah studied business at Tidewater Community College and Virginia Commonwealth University.
+Pharoah graduated from Tidewater Community College with an Associate of Arts degree in 2008 and an Associate of Science in 2010.
+He briefly attended Virginia Commonwealth University.

 Career

 Pharoah has been performing stand-up comedy in community theaters and at comedy clubs in Virginia since he was 15.
 He at one point toured with Corey Holcomb and Charlie Murphy.

-He became known for his many celebrity impressions, including Barack Obama, Will Smith, DMX, Jay-Z, 50 Cent, Eddie Murphy, Chris Rock, Kanye West, Stephen A. Smith, Peter Dinklage, and Denzel Washington.
+He became known for his many celebrity impressions, including Barack Obama, Will Smith, Martin Lawrence, Bernie Mac, DMX, Jay-Z, 50 Cent, Clarence Thomas, Rick James, Eddie Murphy, Charlie Murphy, Dwayne Johnson, Kevin Hart, Chris Rock, Chris Tucker, Dave Chappelle, Mr. T, Morgan Freeman, Danny Glover, Kanye West, Stephen A. Smith, Shaquille O'Neal, Tracy Morgan, Orlando Bloom, Peter Dinklage, Michael Strahan and Denzel Washington.

 Pharoah became an internet phenomenon when his impersonation of Barack Obama became widely seen on YouTube.